fortrabbit/help/docs/504-errors.md

 + 504 errors usually will not show up in the PHP error logs
 + Sometimes you'll find: "AH01079: failed to make connection to backend" in the logs, this is what Apache is reporting back

 504 and [503 errors](/503-errors) are two sides of the same coin.
 PHP-FPM (the PHP process manager here) has too much to do.
 504 and 503 errors are often happening simultaneously.
+Restarting the App can help to mitigate the issue.

 ## Behavior